 Note: Several readers have requested posts on topics that have already appeared here – this is one of those posts that has been updated and republished.

-Since originally writing on how to grow potatoes using this method, we’ve made a couple of changes that gave us better results (see “Growing Potatoes: The Lazy Bed Method – IMPROVED!”), so I’ve incorporated those options into the method outlined below.
+Since originally writing on how to grow potatoes using this method, we’ve made a couple of changes that gave us much better yields (see “Growing Potatoes: The Lazy Bed Method – IMPROVED!”), so I’ve incorporated those options into the method outlined below.
 Potatoes are such an easy and rewarding crop to grow, I hope everyone gives it a try.

 Preparing the Garden Bed

 To use the lazy bed method, prepare a rectangular garden bed that’s a convenient width to reach across (mine are four feet wide) and as long an area as you wish to plant.
 It should be a convenient width to reach across so you can easily harvest early potatoes by reaching into the mulch or soil.
 If heavy rains are a problem in your area, raise the prepared bed slightly to permit drainage.